Nvidia PureVideo: Operating system support

 The PureVideo SIP core needs to be supported by the device driver, which provides one or more interfaces such as NVDEC, VDPAU, VAAPI or DXVA.
 One of these interfaces is then used by end-user software, for example VLC media player or GStreamer, to access the PureVideo hardware and make use of it.

 Nvidia's proprietary device driver is available for multiple operating systems and support for PureVideo has been added to it.
 Additionally, a free device driver is available, which also supports the PureVideo hardware.

 Linux

 Support for PureVideo has been available in Nvidia's proprietary driver version 180 since October 2008 through VDPAU.
 Since April 2013 nouveau also supports PureVideo hardware and provides access to it through VDPAU and partly through XvMC.

 Microsoft Windows

 Microsoft's Windows Media Player, Windows Media Center and modern video players support PureVideo.
 Nvidia also sells PureVideo decoder software which can be used with media players which use DirectShow.
 Systems with dual GPU's either need to configure the codec or run the application on the Nvidia GPU to utilize PureVideo.
 Media players which use LAV, ffdshow or Microsoft Media Foundation codecs are able to utilize PureVideo capabilities.

-OS X
+macOS

-OS X was sold with Nvidia hardware, so support is probably available.
+Support for PureVideo was introduced in the Mac OS X 10.6.3 update through the Video Decode Acceleration framework on Intel Macs equipped with the GeForce 9400M GPU or newer.